 And a First Aid Kit

 Having baby pain reliever, gas drops, a thermometer, and a few other essentials on hand can make holiday travel with baby safer and easier.
 Baby is comfortable, you have peace of mind, and you don’t have to go hunting down a pharmacy in an unfamiliar city.
+It’s also a good idea to chat with your baby’s doctor before the trip, particularly if you’ll be traveling by plane, to get their advice.

 Breathe